 The petroleum taxation system is based on the rules for ordinary company taxation and are set out in the Petroleum Taxation Act (Act of 13 June 1975 No. 35 relating to the taxation of subsea petroleum deposits, etc).
 Because of the extraordinary returns on production of petroleum resources, the oil companies are subject to an additional special tax.
 In 2017 the ordinary company tax rate is 24 %, and the special tax rate is 54 %.
+In 2018 these tax rates will be adjusted to 23 % and 55% respectively.
 This gives a marginal tax rate of 78 %.
-In 2016 the rates were 25 % and 53 %.

-2016 and 2017 are preliminary numbers from Revised National Budget 2017.
+2017 and 2018 are preliminary numbers from the National Budget 2018.
 Paid taxes are adjusted for repayments and numbers are inflated using CPI Norway.

 Source: Ministry of Finance, Statistics Norway

 Neutral tax system